Post job

 A project specialist's role is to ensure that a project or program's completion is within the allotted time and budget.
 They are primarily responsible for devising plans and strategies to quicken the pace of production or processes involved, creating a comprehensive schedule, monitoring the progress and producing reports, tracking the budget and expenditures, and coordinating with all department personnel.
 Moreover, a project specialist may also schedule and attend meetings, all while adhering to the company's policies and standards.

-There are some key differences in responsibilities as well.
-For example, a project coordinator responsibilities require skills like "purchase orders," "project coordination," "administrative tasks," and "general contractors."
+There are some key differences in the responsibilities of each position.
+For example, project coordinator responsibilities require skills like "purchase orders," "project coordination," "administrative tasks," and "general contractors."
 Meanwhile a typical project specialist has skills in areas such as "strong customer service," "telemarketing," "pre sales," and "patients."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 An Administrative Coordinator oversees the line of communication and schedules within a company, ensuring that every necessary information is delivered and conveyed.
 An administrative coordinator's responsibilities include responding to inquiries and requests from workforce personnel or client, managing calls and correspondence, maintaining and rotating various forms of documentation, and designing or improving systems that would help the company's operating procedures.
 Furthermore, it is also essential for an Administrative Coordinator to evaluate the methods and progress, continuity of workflow, and resolve issues as needed within the company.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that project coordinator responsibilities requires skills like "project management," "project coordination," "project documentation," and "hr."
-But an administrative coordinator might use skills, such as, "patients," "office procedures," "office equipment," and "excellent interpersonal."
+For example, resumes show us that project coordinator responsibilities requires skills like "project management," "project coordination," "project documentation," and "hr."
+But an administrative coordinator might use other skills in their typical duties, such as, "patients," "office procedures," "office equipment," and "excellent interpersonal."

 Lecturer of Marketing, Coastal Carolina University